Valedictorian has never missed a day of school, earns more than $430K in scholarships

 "Ashanti's achievements in the Mount Vernon schools have been nothing short of remarkable," said Dr. Kenneth R. Hamilton, Mount Vernon City School District Superintendent.
 "We strive to ensure our students graduate from here college- and career-ready, and Ashanti is a testament to that goal.
 Her perfect attendance record throughout her many years in the District have helped build a foundation of academic excellence that she will utilize in the next chapter as a student of Rensselaer Polytechnic Institute."

-Although this year's graduation looked different due to the coronavirus pandemic, Palmer's valedictorian speech was still broadcasted on June 20.
+Although this year's graduation looked different due to the coronavirus pandemic, Palmer's valedictorian speech was still broadcast on June 20.

 "Being named valedictorian feels good because it shows that all the hard work I've put in over the years has paid off, and that effort is being celebrated in a big way," said Palmer.
 "In terms of my perfect attendance, it wasn't something that I sought out.
 I knew that showing up to school every day was important, because even missing one day can set you back.
 It wasn't until 10th grade that I realized I hadn't missed a day, and then I wanted to keep up the streak."